foxdonut/meiosis/docs/lessons/preventing-re-renders.md

   prev.attrs.state[prev.attrs.id];
 ```

-Finally, we add the `onbeforeupdate` lifecycle method to the component:
+Then, we add the `onbeforeupdate` lifecycle method to the component:

 ```js
 onbeforeupdate: checkIfStateChanged